Article Collection

 Hello, World!

-Since we built our image on top of the original “hello-world”, the image now contains both /hello and /hello2.
-What if we wanted to run the original /hello?
+But since we built our image on top of the original “hello-world”, and our image contains both /hello

-We should just specify the command to run after all other parameters:
+We should just specify the command to run after all other parameters.
+The command will override the default CMD

 docker run --rm hello-world2 /hello